dylan-source/pump_algo/README.md

 - Thereafter it processes filters
 - If passes filters it listens to the relevant initialize2 instruction

+# CONCERNS TO ADDRESS (ChatGPT feedback on new listener trade logic):
+- Trade Logic in a Separate Task:
+You mentioned that the trade logic is already housed in its own task using asyncio.create_task().
+That’s a good approach.
+Just ensure that your tasks are properly managed (e.g. cancellations on shutdown) and that shared state (if any) is protected.
+Minimal Blocking in the Listener:
+Ensure that any heavy processing (risk checks, API calls) inside tasks is also done asynchronously.
+Use asynchronous HTTP libraries (like aiohttp) for any API calls.

 # Speed improvements
 - Call await client.get_token_accounts_by_owner once at instantiation
 - The associated token addresses will always be new.
 Therefore always derive them